Shopify/polaris/src/components/Link/README.md

 ## Related components

-- For actions that don't appear within or directly following a sentence, use the use the [button component](/components/actions/button)
+- For actions that don’t appear within or directly following a sentence, use the [button component](https://polaris.shopify.com/components/actions/button)

 ---